 Be careful what you wish for, it might just come true.
 This classic refrain is a central theme of Spider-Man: No Way Home, the final in Jon Watts and Tom Holland’s MCU trilogy.
 Unintended consequences is such an important piece that Steven Strange (Benedict Cumberbatch) even utters the line to Holland’s Peter Parker when the story tries to unravel.
-Beyond the screen though, it’s a warning for the fans who spent years desperately hoping for some of the things this film delivers.
+Beyond the screen though, it’s a warning for the fans who spent years desperately hoping for some of the things this film actually does deliver.

 **MAJOR SPOILERS AHEAD FOR SPIDER-MAN: NO WAY HOME**

-It can be tough to remember the world before Iron-Man (2008) but at that time basically only 3 different superhero franchises with any individual staying power: Batman, Superman and Spider-Man.
+It can be tough to remember the world before Iron-Man (2008) but at that time basically only 3 different superhero franchises had any sort of individual staying power: Batman, Superman and Spider-Man.
 So much of the MCU has been built around interconnecting characters, but when Peter Parker joined the mix for his own solo film, the decision to lower the stakes significantly payed off.
-Homecoming was fun and insightful into the trials of a young kid coming to terms with power he didn’t yet know how to handle as he fought a local baddie with strong motivations.
+Homecoming was a fun and insightful peek into the trials of a young kid coming to terms with power he didn’t yet know how to handle as he fought a local baddie with strong motivations.
 It even avoided the tiresome origin story tropes of other versions.

 Watts took inspiration from classic John Hughes films (The Breakfast Club, Ferris Bueller) for Homecoming and expanded on the humor and breezy elements with Far From Home.
 Those films were as much about high school sweethearts as they were about saving the world, so the decision to cap out this trilogy with a multiversal madhouse of a film, packed with fan favorite characters and nostalgia seemed like an odd escalation from the start.

 Picking up right where we left off at the end of Far From Home, No Way Home finds Peter scrambling in the aftermath of Mysterio (Jake Gyllenhaal) revealing his secret identity to the world.
 Already suffering the loss of his mentor and father figure Tony Stark, Peter has now been betrayed by a man he thought could help fill Stark’s shoes as a mentor for the young hero.
-With his world crumbling around him, facing legal trouble over Mysterio’s death and the blacklisting of he and his friends from colleges, Peter turns to another potential mentor: Doctor Strange.
+With his world crumbling around him, facing legal trouble over Mysterio’s death and the blacklisting of he and his friends from elite colleges, Peter turns to another potential mentor: Doctor Strange.

 Peter is still facing his problems like a child, seeking to undo the damage rather than face up to it.
 He asks Strange to cast a spell that would erase the world’s memory of his being Spider-Man, but in a magical MacGuffin-y turn of events the spell backfires and draws in the web slinger’s most famous villains from across the Sony Spider-Verse.

-At this point, it’s clear that intention number one for Spider-Man: No Way Home exists to satisfy a nostalgia kick.
-Alfred Molina, Jamie Foxx and Willem Dafoe (Doc Ock, Electro and Green Goblin, respectively) elevate most any movie they’re in, and do so here, but let’s not pretend like their acting prowess is the reason they show up.
+At this point, it’s clear that intention number one for Spider-Man: No Way Home is to satisfy a nostalgia kick.
+Alfred Molina, Jamie Foxx and Willem Dafoe (Doc Ock, Electro and Green Goblin, respectively) elevate most any movie they’re in, and do so here as well, but let’s not pretend like their acting prowess is the reason they show up.
 Even so, the inclusion of all these villains actually works for longer than could reasonably be expected.
 Each of them has competing motivations, avoiding the chaos of an all out 5 against 1 battle Peter can’t handle.
 Rather, he has the power to send the bad guys back to their respective universes to die but chooses to help them instead.
 For a brief, beautiful moment it appears as if Peter will finally become the hero he has so long sought out in others.